The Chinese Stuntman

-The Chinese Stuntman (also known as Counter Attack or The Chieh Boxing Master) is a 1982 Hong Kong martial arts action film starring Bruce Li as a stunt double for kung fu films who unravels the corruption of the Hong Kong film industry.
+The Chinese Stuntman (also known as Counter Attack or The Chieh Boxing Master) is a 1981 Hong Kong martial arts action film starring Bruce Li as a stunt double for kung fu films who unravels the corruption of the Hong Kong film industry.
 The film is considered to be part of the wave of films released in the aftermath of Bruce Lee's death, labeled Bruceploitation, as well as a postmodernist film.

 Plot

-A insurance clerk is hired as a stunt double.
+An insurance clerk is hired as a stunt double.
 He soon becomes a movie star, but finds that the corruption of Hong Kong's film industry runs deeper the higher his stardom rises.